-The first clue that anthropology is taking over the world is in the March 2015 issue of American Anthropologist, where Virginia Dominguez writes that she is Taking Over the World.
+The first clue that anthropology was taking over the world in 2015 was the March 2015 issue of American Anthropologist, where anthropologist Virginia Dominguez wrote she was “taking over the world.”
 Well, admittedly she meant taking over the “World Anthropology Section of the American Anthropologist,” but still.

-But most of all, there’s President Ashraf Ghani of Afghanistan meeting with President Barack Obama and talking anthropology.
+But most of all, there was President Ashraf Ghani of Afghanistan meeting with President Barack Obama and talking anthropology.
 Ashraf Ghani taught at the Johns Hopkins University, and while by the time I arrived there he had moved on to the World Bank, I was fortunate to learn from his team-taught class with Katherine Verdery.
-But now that he’s President of Afghanistan, perhaps it gives new meaning to his analysis of Eric Wolf as an “attempt to write a history of the present as a history of power” (Ghani, Writing a History of Power: An Examination of Eric R. Wolf’s Anthropological Quest 1995:32; see also Eric Wolf, Europe and the People Without History).
+But as President of Afghanistan, perhaps it gives new meaning to his analysis of Eric Wolf as an “attempt to write a history of the present as a history of power” (Ghani, Writing a History of Power: An Examination of Eric R. Wolf’s Anthropological Quest 1995:32; see also Eric Wolf, Europe and the People Without History).

 So back when anthropology was declared the #1 worst major for your career, they weren’t really thinking about becoming President of Afghanistan and President of the World Bank, and (very related to) President of the United States.
 Anthropology is the worst major for your career, but the best major for taking over the world.

 Of course, if anthropology is taking over the world, what’s the agenda?
 Obama quoted Ruth Benedict: “The purpose of anthropology is to make the world safe for human differences.”
 And indeed, I referenced Obama and Benedict in one of the first “big” posts for Living Anthropologically: